A Complete List of Drug-related Paraphernalia

 Rolling Papers and Cigars

 Rolling papers are usually used with marijuana.
 These days, cigarettes are typically already rolled, so there’s little need for most people who smoke tobacco to use rolling papers.
 However, marijuana often comes loose, requiring it to be packed into something for smoking.
-Marijuana smoked in rolling paper is called a “joint.”
-When a joint is rolled with tobacco, it’s called a “spliff.”
+Marijuana smoked in rolling paper is called a “joint.”2 When a joint is rolled with tobacco, it’s called a “spliff.”3

-Some people think these small metal clips, sometimes adorned with feathers or other decorations, are simply used as hair clips and, in the past, that has sometimes been the case.
-However, they are regularly used by people who are smoking marijuana to hold onto the joint or blunt when it’s too short and could otherwise burn the fingers.
+Some people think these small metal clips, sometimes adorned with feathers or other decorations, are simply decorative clips used for such purposes as pinning the hair back.
+However, while some people may in fact wear them in their hair, they are used for the purpose of holding onto the joint or blunt when it has become so short that holding it could burn the fingers.5

 Bongs and Hookahs

-Nicotine from tobacco is not the only drug that can be smoked in an e-cigarette – marijuana cartridges are also available.
-In other words, e-cigarettes could potentially suggest that marijuana is being used instead of tobacco.
+Nicotine from tobacco is not the only drug that can be smoked in an e-cigarette – marijuana cartridges are also available, so if you’re finding e-cigarettes, it could suggest marijuana use.8

 The appearance of pipes can vary in many ways.
 According to the DEA, crystal meth and crack cocaine are often smoked through a simple glass tube, often with steel wool to separate the burning drug from the mouth while letting the smoke get through.

-Tin foil is sometimes used to hold drugs that are being heated to release fumes, making it possible to inhale these drugs without any kind of pipe or other smoking implement.
-The tin foil may be found in small squares, often with burn marks on one side.
+Tin foil is sometimes used to smoke heroin or to inhale methamphetamine fumes.12 The tin foil may be found in small squares, often with burn marks on one side.

 Needles and Small Spoons

 Needles or syringes are a more obvious indication that an individual is injecting drugs.
-Many drugs can be dissolved in liquid and injected, including forms of cocaine, heroin, prescription painkillers, and meth.
-If the syringes themselves are not present, injection of drugs may be indicated by needle marks or “track marks” in the arm.
+Many drugs can be dissolved in liquid and injected, including forms of cocaine, heroin, prescription painkillers, and meth.13 If the syringes themselves are not present, injection of drugs may be indicated by needle marks or “track marks” in the arm.
 Needles may be found with some type of object to constrict the upper arm in order to make veins more prominent before injecting, such as a belt.1

-For people who inject drugs like heroin, crack, or meth, small spoons are often used to help in liquefying or dissolving the crystalized form of the drug.
-The spoon has a dual function, as it conveniently holds the drug so a needle tip can be placed in the liquid.
-A lighter is used to heat the spoon, so spoons used for this purpose have scorch marks on the bottom.
+For people who inject drugs like heroin, crack, or meth, small spoons are often used to help in liquefying or dissolving the crystalized form of the drug.1 The spoon has a dual function, as it conveniently holds the drug so a needle tip can be placed in the liquid.
+A lighter is used to heat the spoon,14 so spoons used for this purpose may have scorch marks on the bottom.

 Straws or Paper Tubes, Small Mirrors, and Razorblades or Cards

-Short straws or small, rolled paper tubes, including rolled-up dollar bills, are some of the tools used by those who snort drugs, like cocaine or heroin through their nose, as explained by the DEA.
+Short straws or small, rolled paper tubes, including rolled-up dollar bills, are some of the tools used by those who snort drugs, like cocaine or heroin through their nose.15

-The mirrors and razorblades, playing cards, or other types of cards are used to create a smooth surface and clean, even lines to make snorting large amounts of drugs easier.
+Mirrors along with razorblades, playing cards, or other types of cards are used to create a smooth surface and clean, even lines to facilitate snorting.

 As has been reported through a number of news outlets, including this story from CBS New York, glow sticks are often used at parties where hallucinogenic drugs or club drugs are used.
 Glow sticks are said to enhance the experience of a high or a trip.16 Glow sticks are often associated with the use of ecstasy/Molly.
 1

 According to an article in the Journal of Psychoactive Drugs, masks that cover the mouth and nose are sometimes used by people who abuse MDMA, or ecstasy.
-The inside of the mask is smeared with vapor rub, which is said to enhance the effects of this hallucinogenic drug.
+The inside of the mask is smeared with vapor rub, which is said to enhance the euphoric effects of this the substance.16

 Lollipops and Pacifiers

-People who use drugs regularly, including hallucinogens or meth, may have problems with clenching teeth during intoxication.
-In this case, they may use lollipops or pacifiers to help prevent tooth damage or to keep them from biting their tongues while high.
+People who use drugs regularly, including ecstasy or meth, may have problems with jaw clenching and teeth grinding while intoxicated.
+In this case, they may use lollipops or pacifiers to prevent these issues while they’re high.
+1

 Aerosol Cans, Tubes of Glue, Balloons, Nozzles, or Rags